IsCoffeeTho/bunMail/README.md

-# bunMail
+# mailts

-A bun library that provides simple APIs to use SMTP, IMAP and POP3.
+A typescript library that supplies servers and clients for LMTP (Local SMTP Extended), POP3 and IMAPs.